Autism Assessments

 About Us

 Autism Assessments was founded in order to provide respectful, neurodiversity affirming autism assessments.
-The team are passionate about advocating for and providing strength based and trauma informed therapeutic and assessment approaches that are respectful to neurodivergence, autistic differences and sensory processing differences.
+The team are passionate about advocating for and providing strength based and trauma informed approaches that are respectful to neurodivergence, autistic differences and sensory processing differences.

 The team have extensive experience in autism assessment and diagnosis.
 They are trained in 'standardised' autism assessment tools including the ADOS-2 (autism diagnostic observation schedule), ADI-r (autism diagnostic interview) and Autism Clinical Interview - Adults (ACIA).
 The team draw on their experience and clinical skills to meet individual needs, whilst also adhering to DSM-5 and NICE guidance in regard to autism assessment and diagnosis.
 This means that each assessment is bespoke, and accounts for the diversity of autistic experience.